Muhammad Asif (snooker player): Career

 In December 2012, Asif won the IBSF World Snooker Championship held in Sofia, Bulgaria, by defeating England's Gary Wilson 10–8.

 In August 2017, Asif and Babar Masih representing Pakistan-2 defeated Muhammad Sajjad and Asjad Iqbal representing Pakistan-1 to win the IBSF World 6-Red Team Championship.

 In September 2018, Asif along with Babar Masih won the Asian Team Snooker Championship held in Doha, Qatar, by defeating India's Pankaj Advani and Malkeet Singh 3–2 in the final.

-In November 2019, Asif defeated Jefrey Roda of the Philippines 8–5 in Antalya, Turkey to win his second IBSF World Snooker Championship title.
+In November 2019, Asif defeated Jeffrey Roda of the Philippines 8–5 in Antalya, Turkey to win his second IBSF World Snooker Championship title.
 He returned to a hero's welcome in Karachi.

-In June 2022, Asif earned a two-year card on the World Snooker Tour by winning the semifinal in the first event of the Asia-Oceania Q School against Asjad Iqbal.
+Asif earned a two-year card on the World Snooker Tour by qualifying through the first event of the Asia-Oceania 2022 Q School, beating Asjad Iqbal.

+In 2023, in the British Open's qualifying round, Asif defeated seven-time world champion Stephen Hendry 4-2.

+In November 2024, Asif won the IBSF World Snooker Championship held in Doha, Qatar, with a 5-3 win over Iran's Ali Gharahgozlou.

+Asif won the IBSF Masters Snooker Championship in July 2025, this time at the Crowne Plaza, Bahrain.
+He defeated India's Brijesh Damani 4-3 to clinch the title.